huijing/huijing.github.io/_posts/2019-06-28-conference-season-2019.md

 <img srcset="{{ site.url }}/assets/images/posts/talking-css-2019/imagecon-480.jpg 480w, {{ site.url }}/assets/images/posts/talking-css-2019/imagecon-640.jpg 640w, {{ site.url }}/assets/images/posts/talking-css-2019/imagecon-960.jpg 960w, {{ site.url }}/assets/images/posts/talking-css-2019/imagecon-1280.jpg 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="{{ site.url }}/assets/images/posts/talking-css-2019/imagecon-640.jpg" alt="On stage at ImageCon">

-[Eric Portis](https://twitter.com/etportis) reached out to me early this year and asked if I'd like to speak at this year's [ImageCon](https://www.imagecon.com/), and I immediately agreed.
+[Eric Portis](https://twitter.com/etportis) reached out to me end of last year and asked if I'd like to speak at this year's [ImageCon](https://www.imagecon.com/), and I immediately agreed.
 It only dawned on me at a much later date that I wasn't exactly an expert on images.
 But I always had a fascination with graphics rendering in general.

 The talk I pitched was a deep dive into images on the web, because I wanted to answer all the questions I had in my head about this topic.
 The research process was fascinating, and I am so grateful to the experts I reached out to for advice and clarification.